Why Port Arthur in Tasmania is so Fascinating

 What to Bring

-Port Arthur in Tasmania is a very small town next to the Historic Site in a remote location on the Tasman Peninsula.
-You can buy basic supplies but it’s best to buy food and petrol before you come.
-Bring a refillable water bottle.
-At the Port Arthur campsite, we had to boil the drinking water.
+Port Arthur is a very small town next to the Historic Site.
+The location on the Tasman Peninsula is remote and, while you can buy basic supplies, it’s best to buy food and petrol before you leave Hobart.

 More on Tasmania Travel